- ClearML is releasing its core platform as OpenSource – encouraging users to check their work.

 “I MAY NOT HAVE GONE WHERE I INTENDED TO GO, BUT I THINK I HAVE ENDED UP WHERE I INTENDED TO BE.” – DOUGLAS ADAMS

-ClearML – The Road ahead
+ClearML – The Road Ahead

 Few things in life are certain, least of all roadmaps.
 There is a saying I love, apart from the one above, which says “if you want to hear God laugh, tell him/her your plans”.
 Nowhere is that more true than in software development in a startup.
-There are grand ideas put forward, people often vie with one another, in short, life happens.
+There are grand ideas put forward, and people often vie with one another, in short, life happens.

-Where we are Today
+Where We Are Today

 Before we can start on the roadmap, we have to really take stock of where we are.
 Recently we launched community release 0.17.5.
-This was focused around a few annoying bugs that were lingering for a bit (tracking certain tensorflow load/saves for example) and clearing/cleaning up Documentation.
+This was focused around a few annoying bugs that were lingering for a bit (tracking certain TensorFlow load/saves for example) and clearing/cleaning up Documentation.
 The documentation is still under active development, as we near the milestone 1.0 release.
-I would never be as cavalier as to say that any piece of software is “bug free”, but I will say that for the most part, we are in a healthy place.
+I would never be as cavalier as to say that any piece of software is “bug-free”, but I will say that for the most part, we are in a healthy place.
 We really have to be since, as I mentioned earlier, 1.0 release is on the horizon.

 About Release 1.0

 What does a 1.0 release mean for the community?
 It means that moving forwards, there won’t be any large breaking API changes, either in the core application or the sdk.
-I can’t remember the last time there was one, but with a 1.0 release there come certain expectations.
+I can’t remember the last time there was one, but with a 1.0 release, there come certain expectations.
 One of these is that addons (or packages if you prefer) can be added and built around the API.
 Addon’s will provide functionality that isn’t core but, for those that need it, will be vastly appreciated.
 We have a few of these ourselves in the wings, but I don’t want to spoil all the surprises on a roadmap.
 Where would be the fun in that.

-Release 1.0 should have some very nice quality of life improvements around Tasks and Projects.
-Specifically the deletion/pruning of old items, freeing up much needed space where possible, as well as other batch operations.
+Release 1.0 should have some very nice quality-of-life improvements around Tasks and Projects.
+Specifically, the deletion/pruning of old items, freeing up much-needed space where possible, as well as other batch operations.
 There is also going to be support for multiple models in a single Task.
 This is something that a few users have asked for, so we want to make sure to try and keep as many people happy as possible.

 Future Releases 1.1/1.2